Updated: May 20

 When it boils down to it, that baby is born and now we are eternally blessed and cursed with the feeling of wearing our hearts forever on our sleeves.

 I guess my point is this: let’s give new mothers and parents the space to grieve the lives they are leaving behind.
 Let’s not shame and judge them when they shed tears over the immensity of the responsibility.
 I do believe that given the chance to feel the grief, as I did that day, we are fulfilling a need that, if left unfulfilled, will likely come back to haunt us.

-But there is a distinct and powerful passage we take when that first baby is born (I imagine there are ways for similarly crossing that bridge without having children, and I'm curious to hear what those are).
+There is a distinct and powerful passage we take when that first baby is born.
 There is a letting go of the freedom of total self-determination, which can feel a little like the severing of a soul.
-There is a rearrangement of our spirits that cannot be taken lightly, in my opinion.
-When we bow our heads to it, maybe we create the space for new life to take root and grow.
+There is a rearrangement of our spirits that cannot be taken lightly.
+When we bow our heads to it, perhaps we can create the space for this new life to take root and grow.

 With the birth of each new baby, a family is reborn again, leaving behind what was.